 5. Authorization of Information Systems

-Nearing the end of our six-step ‘cycle,’ this step requires reporting system control operational success and whether or not present risks are permissible to the organization.
+Nearing the end of our six-step ‘cycle,’ this step requires reporting system control operational success and finding out whether or not present risks are permissible to the organization.
 This step also involves the tracking of controls put in place that have failed.
 That said, permission must be granted for this step to occur by organization stakeholders to ensure that all organizational personnel are kept informed.

 6. Monitoring Security Controls